-Exploring and Innovating with Linen
+Exploring with Linen

 Linen is one of the oldest textiles used for dressmaking, given its natural origins from the flax plant grown predominantly in Europe.
 Now at a time when continued emphasis is placed on preserving our clothing, the textile’s notable sustainable qualities make it a favoured resource for design.
 To coincide with its Fashioned From Nature exhibition, the V&A partnered up with CELC (the European Confederation for Linen and Hemp)’s I Love Linen campaign and third year textile students at the Chelsea College of Arts for a day showcasing the innovative approaches to linen today.